Helena’s fall sports open for registration - Shelby County Reporter

 Those needing more information about registration can contact Scott Verner at sverner@cityofhelena.org or (205) 620-2877.

-According to the department, coaches are still needed for some of the sports, those interested can contact Verner or Bill Miller by emailing Bmiller@cityofhelena.org.
+According to the department, coaches are still needed for some of the sports, and those interested can contact Verner or Bill Miller by emailing Bmiller@cityofhelena.org.

 Thompson’s Pate, Helena’s Bailey lead North All-Stars to win